Understanding Aperture for Beginners - Welcome to Day 3 of Mastering Manual Mode!

 To set the aperture on Nikon's semi-pro or pro line cameras, depress the shutter release button until the meter is activated.
 Then using your index finger, turn the sub-command dial on the front of the camera beneath the shutter release button.

-- Aperture Example 2: I want to take a photo of the beautiful landscape and mountains in back of my house.
+In this next example, I wanted to take a photo of the beautiful landscape and mountains in back of my house.
 Because I want everything between myself and the mountains to be in focus I would choose a closed down aperture of f/16 or f/22 to ensure that ALL of the landscape details are in focus.

 One Final Note on Aperture